Air Pollution: The Heart Health Factor

 The advice concerning a HEPA filter is particularly important.
 We tend to think we’re safe indoors, but the truth is that indoor air pollution is usually worse due to increased concentration levels of the pollution.
 A HEPA air purifier is a powerful solution for the home or workplace because it removes 99.97 percent of all particulates of 0.3 microns in size and larger, and most known pollution particles are larger than that size.

-A HEPA air purifier provides optimal air quality for the family.
+A HEPA air purifier, such as the portable Amaircare 2500, provides optimal air quality for the family.
 It also removes nearly all allergy and asthma triggers, and some sufferers experience a complete loss of symptoms in their home while using HEPA.
 Optimal air quality is the only way to ensure your family’s health completely.
 Do not put it off another day.
 Buy a portable HEPA air purifier from Clean Air Plus today, and begin enjoying the air that you and your family deserve.

 "WOW!
 I really appreciated the wealth of clear, concise information available on Clean Air Plus.
 The quality of your product offerings speaks volumes.
 I love my new air purifier and use it everyday.
 Thank you for your friendly service and easy checkout process — delivery was right on time!"